Glencore, JPMorgan sued over warehouse aluminium prices

 Warehouse owners and outgoing LME CEO Martin Abbott have said the complaints over long lines at warehouses are unjustified, arguing there is no shortage of metal.

-JPMorgan dismissed the Florida suit, filed by Florida-based aluminium user Master Screens and an individual plaintiff.
-Goldman Sachs has dismissed all three suits.

-The Wall Street bank tried last week to defuse the criticism over warehousing by offering immediate access to aluminium for end users holding metal at its Metro warehouses.
+Goldman Sachs and JPMorgan dismissed the Florida suit.
+Goldman tried last week to diffuse the criticism over warehousing by offering immediate access to aluminium for end users holding metal at its Metro warehouses.

 "We believe this suit is without merit and we intend to vigorously contest it.
-We also note that aluminium prices are down 40 percent from their peak in 2006," a spokesman said.
+We also note that aluminium prices are down 40 percent from their peak in 2006," a Goldman Sachs spokesman said.

 "There are no queues at our warehouses.
 We believe this suit has no merit," a JPMorgan spokesman said.

-Hong Kong Exchanges and Clearing Ltd (0388.HK), owner of the LME, also said the lawsuits were without merit and the LME would contest them vigorously.
-It has not been served with any of the suits.
+Hong Kong Exchanges and Clearing Limited (0388.HK), owner of the LME, also said both lawsuits were without merit and the LME would contest them vigorously.
+It added that it had not been served with either of the suits.

 A Glencore spokesman declined to comment.